eatskolnikov/meta/README.md

 --------------
 	grunt watch

 Watches any changes made to code files inside the src/ folder.
-If the watcher sees a change it starts the building procces
+If the watcher sees a change it starts the building process

 Running
 --------------